Skip to content

 What do I need to consider when buying telecare products?

-Before spending money on a telecare product or service, you should consider some of the following things:
+You may choose to buy your own telecare devices.
+Before spending money on a telecare device or service, consider some of the following things:

 • Is telecare right for you?

 • Have you checked your benefits?
-If you’re eligible for a benefit such as Pension Credit, your council may charge you less for a telecare service.
+Benefits such as Pension Credit and Attendance Allowance can help you pay for telecare devices.

 If you're buying a telecare product, you should: